-We incurred exploration costs for the six months ended February 28, 2023 and February 28, 2022, in the amount of approximately \$630,000 and \$582,000, respectively.
-The expenditures for the six months ended February 28, 2023 and the six months ended February 28, 2022 were primarily for leaching at the Round Top lab and to a limited extent, exploration costs for the Black Hawk project in New Mexico.
-Significant costs were incurred for Round Top as a result of mining and transporting approximately 30,000 metric tonnes of rhyolite from the deposit site to the planned demonstration plant site.
+We incurred exploration costs for the nine months ended May 31, 2023 and May 31, 2022, in the amount of approximately \$721,000 and \$1,102,000, respectively.
+The expenditures for the nine months ended May 31, 2023 and the nine months ended May 31, 2022 were primarily for leaching at the Round Top lab and to a limited extent, exploration costs for the Black Hawk project in New Mexico.
+For the nine months ended May 31, 2022, significant costs were incurred for Round Top as a result of mining and transporting approximately 30,000 metric tonnes of rhyolite from the deposit site to the planned demonstration plant site.
 There was also considerable earth work done at the site of the production plant to divert storm runoff water.
 In addition, we began contracting various consulting groups to commence the designing of the Round Top mine, heap leaching plant and processing plant.
-During the six months ended February 28, 2023 and 2022, exploration expenditures for mining activities at Round Top were funded by RTMD.
+During the nine months ended May 31, 2023 and 2022, exploration expenditures for mining activities at Round Top were funded by RTMD.
 We account for our interest in RTMD under the proportional consolidation method.
 Under the proportional consolidation method, we record our share of expenses of RTMD within the income statement in the same line items that we would if we were to consolidate our financial statements with RTMD.
+During the nine months ended May 31, 2023, we spent approximately \$256,000 on project related costs for the Santa Fe Project that commenced during the current fiscal year.

-Our general and administrative expenses for the six months ended February 28, 2023 and February 28, 2022, respectively, were approximately \$626,000 and \$691,000.
-For the six months ended February 28, 2023 and 2022, this amount included approximately \$182,000 and \$292,000, respectively, in stock-based compensation to directors and common stock and stock options to outside consultants.
+Our general and administrative expenses for the nine months ended May 31, 2023 and May 31, 2022, respectively, were approximately \$1,497,000 and \$987,000.
+For the nine months ended May 31, 2023 and 2022, this amount included approximately \$888,000 and \$404,000, respectively, in stock-based compensation to directors and common stock and stock options to outside consultants.
 The remaining expenditures were primarily for payroll and related taxes and benefits, professional fees and other general and administrative expenses necessary for our operations.